In the past planning to minimize or eliminate estate taxes was somewhat of a difficult endeavor as it was a two-step process.

 Every estate plan is unique and different, so as always please call us with your specific situation so that we can recommend the most suitable plan for you.
 Please note we also work with estate planning attorneys and tax professionals to ensure a high level of planning for you and your family.

-Please call us here at the office at 877-443-9467 for a complimentary estate plan review.
-We look forward to hearing from you.*Written by Chris Huntley.
-Huntley Wealth Insurance and its representatives do not give legal or tax advice.
+Please call us here at the office at 888-603-2876 for a complimentary estate plan review.
+We look forward to hearing from you.*While we make every effort to keep our site updated, please be aware that "timely" information on this page, such as quote estimates, or pertinent details about companies, may only be accurate as of its last edit day.
+Huntley Wealth & Insurance Services and its representatives do not give legal or tax advice.
 Please consult your own legal or tax adviser.